tslamic/AndroidDeviceNames/README.md

 }
 ```

 There's no memory overhead and performance is great.
 With over 400 device names, a battered Samsung Galaxy S3 handles the worst case scenario, according to *Traceview*, in less than **5 ms**.
+I've also [blogged](http://tslamic.github.io/creating-android-device-names/) about the approach I've taken, in case you want to know more.

 Acknowledgements
 ---